 Ruth Stevens ’80 and her husband, Steve Latus, have established the Ruth Anne Stevens and Stephen P. Latus Endowed Internship Program to assist Central Michigan University students interested in a career in a media-related field to participate in a university-sanctioned internship program.
 Ruth, who spent 38 years working in higher education public relations, credits Central Michigan University with providing her valuable collegiate experiences and preparing her for this profession.
 Specifically, the internship she completed in CMU’s public relations office directly led to her first job after college in higher education public relations – and several rewarding subsequent positions in the field.
 Ruth and Steve understand that internships often offer no or little pay.
 They intend for this gift to provide one-time awards to help students defray expenses associated with internship participation.

 The Wilbur Moore Prize

-Established in 1989 in memory of Wilbur E. Moore, founder of what are now known as the Summer Remedial Clinics and the university's first vice president for academic affairs, for a junior who is enrolled as a major in one of the four departments: Communication, Communication Disorders, Broadcast and Cinematic Arts and Theatre and Dance.
+Established in 1989 in memory of Wilbur E. Moore, founder of what are now known as the Summer Remedial Clinics and the university's first vice president for academic affairs, for a junior who is enrolled as a major in one of four departments: Communication, Communication Disorders, Broadcast and Cinematic Arts or Theatre and Dance.

-Donor Scholarships - Forensics and Debate
+Donor scholarships - forensics and debate

 Herbert L. and Lillian M. Curry Debate Award

-Established in 1955 by Karen Heydenburg and Dennis Curry in memory of their parents, with a preference for junior or senior COM majors with a 3.0 or better GPA and an emphasis in oratory/debate or speech education and participation in debate, oratory or other forensic activities.
+Established in 1955 by Karen Heydenburg and Dennis Curry in memory of their parents, with a preference for junior or senior communication majors with a 3.0 or better GPA and an emphasis in oratory/debate or speech education and participation in debate, oratory or other forensic activities.